Free store pickup is now available

 Why Feed Pollen Substitute?

 It’s a fair question!
 Is pollen substitute actually necessary?
 Why should you feed pollen substitute at all?
 Don’t the bees gather pollen themselves?
 Honey/syrup are the carbs in a bee’s diet, (See “Why Feed Syrup?”) and pollen/pollen substitute is their protein.
 They must have sufficient quantities of each to raise brood and survive as a hive.
 We can also use food to manipulate hives to grow faster and stay healthier during dearth periods of the year.
 This is especially true with pollen subs.
 I recommend primarily using purchased, pre-made pollen patties.
-I don’t recommend making homemade patties (See “Homemade vs purchased pollen substitute”).
-If you buy dry pollen powder, and want to dry feed, see “How to feed dry pollen powder”.
-Finally, if you buy the pollen sub powder, and make it into a patty yourself, see “Tips for making pollen patties from purchased powder”.
+I don’t recommend making homemade patties.
+If you buy dry pollen powder, and want to dry feed, use a dry pollen feeder.
+Finally, if you buy the pollen sub powder, you can make it into a patty yourself ny mixing it with sugar syrup.
+Place the pattie on a piece of wax paper.

 Ok, now to finally answer the question, “Why feed pollen substitute”?
 If you have a strong, year around, multi source pollen flow, you don’t need pollen sub.
 Chances are (unless you live in the tropics) this is not the case for you.
 There are major summer droughts, freezes, winter, etc that prevent the quantity and quality of natural pollen needed.